Hammertoe Surgery

 Hammertoe is a toe deformity caused by an imbalance in the muscles, tendons, and ligaments that usually keep the toe straight when relaxed.
 The following circumstances can lead to this condition:

-- Many hammertoe cases stem from wearing high heels or tight shoes.
-This can cause too much pressure on your toes, and over time the toe muscles weaken and cease to function correctly.
+• Many hammertoe cases stem from wearing high heels or tight shoes.
+This can cause too much pressure on your toes; over time, the toe muscles weaken and cease functioning correctly.

-- Chronic nerve damage resulting from diabetes and muscle imbalance due to stroke or spinal cord injury can also decrease normal function in feet, resulting in hammertoe.
+• Chronic nerve damage resulting from diabetes and a muscle imbalance due to stroke or spinal cord injury can also decrease normal function in feet, resulting in hammertoe.

-Chelsea Foot and Ankle in New York City provides effective surgical options to treat rigid hammertoe and non-surgical treatment for flexible hammertoe to restore function and alleviate pain.
+Chelsea Foot and Ankle in New York City provides effective surgical options to treat rigid hammertoe.
+We also offer non-surgical treatment for flexible hammertoe to restore function and alleviate pain.

 How Do I Know if I Have Hammertoe?